Spectacled slender opossum: Ecology and population

-The spectacled slender opossum inhabits Chiquitania dry forest, a transitional zone between the Cerrado savannah and Amazon rainforest in central and eastern Bolivia and western Brazil.
+The spectacled slender opossum inhabits the Chiquitania dry forest, a transitional zone between the Cerrado savannah and Amazon rainforest in central and eastern Bolivia and western Brazil.
 It is found in mature, disturbed, and secondary forests.
 This species feeds on insects and fruit.
 It is nocturnal and can climb very well.

-Currently Marmosops ocellatus is listed as "least concern" by the IUCN, because of its wide distribution, adaptation to human interference and occurrence in a number of protected areas.
+Currently Marmosops ocellatus is listed as "least concern" by the IUCN because of its wide distribution, adaptation to human interference, and occurrence in a number of protected areas.